module-federation/aegis-host/README.md

 yarn demo
 ```

-Note: you no longer need to run the MicroLib-Example project, as the host has been configured to stream the federated
+Note: you no longer need to run the aegis-Example project, as the host has been configured to stream the federated
 modules directly from GitHub.

 [Importing your own app](#importing-your-own-repo)